 ‘Media’ – Related To The ‘Middle Ground’

-A word often used to describe the news, journalism, and entertainment-oriented establishments, ‘media’ is actually an abstracted form of mass-media, which was a technical term for advertising in the 1920s.
+A word often used to describe the news, journalism, and entertainment-oriented establishments, ‘media’ is actually an abstracted form of mass media, which was a technical term for advertising in the 1920s.
 Media is also the plural of ‘medium’, as denoted at least since the 1600s.
 And it is the historical origin of the word ‘medium’ that might tickle one’s fancy.
 As the Online Etymology Dictionary states – medium, directly derived from Latin medium, pertained to ‘a middle ground, quality, or degree; that which holds a middle place or position’, by the 1580s.

 The Latin medium does convey the PIE root *medhyo- ‘middle’.
-Interestingly enough, considering the Indo-European connection, one of India’s current state is called Madhya Pradesh (meaning Central Province).
+Interestingly enough, considering the Indo-European connection, one of India’s current states is called Madhya Pradesh (meaning Central Province).
 Now as with earlier mentioned English words, over time, the extended meaning of ‘medium’ evolved into an ‘agency of communication’ or ‘substance through which qualities are conveyed’ – thereby suggesting a strong link with the modern usage of the word ‘media’.

 ‘Nightmare’ – Related To A Goblin